exvertus/thomasflanigan/content/tech/blog/linkedin-zapier.md

 Step 2 is where things got messy.
 First I found a [python-linkedin lib](https://github.com/ozgur/python-linkedin) that looked promising, until I noticed the last update was in 2015, a year before Microsoft acquired LinkedIn.
 No thanks.

 Next I found the more current [linkedin-api](https://github.com/tomquirk/linkedin-api).
-It initially seemed promising until I looked closer for how to share and could not find one.
+It initially seemed promising until I looked closer for a way to create a share and could not find one.
 This library leans on an alternative service for its endpoints called Voyager and it looks like the share endpoint [has not been exposed](https://github.com/tomquirk/linkedin-api/issues/106) in the python lib yet.
-I initially tried to add the feature myself, but after going well down the path of forking the repo, configuring a dev build, setting up an account for the .env file for the tests (which make requests to the live server while also using a timer-delay to prevent throttling, resulting in minutes-long test runs) to pass, I started to question this approach.
+I initially tried to add the feature myself, but after going well down the path of forking the repo, configuring a dev build, setting up an account for the .env file for the tests to pass (which make requests to the live service while also using a timer-delay to prevent throttling, resulting in minutes-long test runs), I started to question this approach.
 After looking at the code, I began to have doubts about the time I would save spending so much effort to add a fairly simple feature to a python project screaming for a refactor.
-So I went to sleep that night thinking I would be writing a minimal python client-wrapper in a utils directory of my site's repository to call from a new post-step in my Jenkinsfile after a successfull build-deploy from the 'main' branch of my site's repo...
+So I went to sleep that night thinking I would be writing a minimal python client-wrapper in a utils directory of my site's repository to call from a new post-step in my Jenkinsfile after a successful build-deploy from the 'main' branch of my site's repo...

 So I think it is safe to say my experience demonstrates that even when you know what you are doing, building and configuring automation gets complicated quickly.
 That fact is a key to understanding a problem I have been increasingly concerned with, but that a platform I just discovered named Zapier is already fixing.